-By now, you should have your 2021 marketing calendar finalized with dates for email drops, Facebook promotions, special sales, etc. Your customer service team should be staffed well to handle phone orders, email inquires, live chat, and all the other ways your customers contact you.
+By now, you should have your 2022 marketing calendar finalized with dates for email drops, Facebook promotions, special sales, etc. Your customer service team should be staffed well to handle phone orders, email inquiries, live chat, and all the other ways your customers contact you.
 And of course, your warehouse should be stocked well with all the season’s hottest moving products.

-As we inch closer to the start of the busy season, here are some important dates for you to take note of:
+As we move ever so closer to the start of the holidays, here are some important dates for you to take note of:

-Thursday, November 25, 2021 – Thanksgiving.
-Sit back, enjoy the time with friends and family and keep reminding yourself not to eat too much turkey!
-Do yourself a favor and double-check your email marketing platform to make sure that your Black Friday email is scheduled to be sent early the next morning.
+Thursday, November 24, 2022- Thanksgiving.
+After you enjoyed time with your family, take a rest, a deep breath, and do a quick double-check of your email marketing platform to make sure that your Black Friday email is scheduled to be sent early the next morning.

-Saturday, November 27, 2021 – Small Business Saturday.
+Saturday, November 26, 2022 – Small Business Saturday.
 This is a day to promote “Shop Small” an initiative by American Express to encourage shoppers to ditch the big-box retailers and support small businesses across the country.
 More information can be found here.
-If your business accepts American Express, you may qualify for a listing on their website as well as free promotional materials.
+If your business accepts American Express, you may qualify for a listing on their website as well as free marketing materials.

-Monday, December 13, 2021 – Green Monday.
-Procrastinators rejoice, your day has arrived!
-Green Monday is regarded as the biggest sales day in December.
+Monday, December 12, 2022 – Green Monday.
+This is truly a procrastinator’s holiday!, Green Monday is regarded as the biggest sales day in December.
 Why?
-Because it’s generally regarded as the last day shoppers can place an order and have it arrive in time for Christmas.
+Because it’s the last day shoppers can place an order and have it arrive in time for Christmas.
 Don’t let the day pass without sending out an email blast with a few specials to nudge those who haven’t completed their holiday shopping yet.

 Other important dates to consider:

-Finally, as many store owners are keenly aware, shipping carriers are experiencing unprecedented amounts of packages coupled with delivery delays.
+Finally, shipping carriers will more than likely be transporting unprecedented amounts of packages and inevitable delivery delays will happen.
 This won’t ease up as we inch closer to Christmas, in fact, it will probably get worse.

 Don’t provide your customers with unrealistic dates when it comes to delivery times.
 We recommend adding in some “padding” to your normal processing and transit times to avoid complaints and disappointment if packages are slightly delayed.